buy legal weed online

 Some countries have laws which are not as vigorously prosecuted as other countries, but apart from the countries which offer access to medical marijuana, most countries have penalties ranging from lenient to very severe.
 Some infractions are taken more seriously in some countries than others in regard to the cultivation, use, possession or transfer of cannabis for recreational use.

-Simple possession can carry long jail sentences in some countries, particularly in parts of
+Simple possession can carry long jail sentences in some countries, particularly in parts of East Asia and So

 utheast Asia, where the sale of cannabis may lead to life imprisonment or execution